 The funniest thing about the film (at least in the print I saw) was that the Scottish accent was so incomprehensible for American audiences that all the dialogue had to be subtitled.

-Scottish director Paul McGuigan has made a number of other films including Wicker Park (2004) and Lucky Number Slevin (2006).
+Scottish director Paul McGuigan has made a number of other films including Wicker Park (2004), Lucky Number Slevin (2006) and Film Stars Don’t Die in Liverpool (2017).
 McGuigan subsequently returned to genre material to make the well worthwhile psychic powers film Push (2009) and Victor Frankenstein (2015), a further version of the Mary Shelley story.